-“Too much,” Jason replied.
-He then scooted around the table, leaned in closer, and put his arm around mother.
+“Too much,” Jason said resignedly.
+He the leaned in closer and put his hand on mother.
 “But you know what, I had a whole lot of fun growing up, a ton of great memories, and I wouldn’t trade any of it for anything.”

 “Yes, you were quite the handful.”
-Mother smiled reminiscently, and Jason smiled back.
+Mother reminisced as she smiled.

 “See?
 Progress,” mother reminded as she looked back at the newspaper.

-Jason smiled in agreement, then kissed mother on the cheek and got up.
-“Ought to be a good game,” he said as he looked around the kitchen for one last thing to eat, then grabbed a plum from a bowl of fruit.
+Jason smiled in agreement, then got up from the table.
+“Ought to be a good game,” he said as he looked around the kitchen for one last thing to eat.
+He grabbed a plum from a bowl of fruit.

 “Well have fun.”

 “See you later.”
-Jason headed to the front door.
+Jason kissed mother on the cheek, then headed to the front door.

-“Oh, could you pick up some ice on the way home?”
+“Oh, could you pick up something to drink on the way home?”

 ©2016 Robert Kirkendall